alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 <small>Special Thanks: [Jacob Pricket](https://www.linkedin.com/in/jacob-prickett-19a771a0/), [Eugene Pavlov](https://www.linkedin.com/in/epavlov29/), [Shivum Bharill](https://www.linkedin.com/in/shivum-bharill/), [Waseem Hijazi](https://www.linkedin.com/in/waseemhijazi/), [Waleed Johnson](https://www.linkedin.com/in/waleed-johnson-07873b63/)</small>

-GitHub: [EZClientAuth](https://github.com/alo9507/EZClientAuth) : <i>A Multi-Provider Authentication Manager for iOS</i>

 <blockquote>"All models are flawed.
 Some are useful."
 George E.P.
 Box</blockquote>

-Today, we'll lay the foundation for EZClientAuth.
+Today, we'll lay the foundation of [EZClientAuth](https://github.com/alo9507/EZClientAuth)<i>: A simple, provider-agnostic and domain driven approach to clientside authentication</i>.

-EZClientAuth is a clientside authentication manager that gives your app three new superpowers:
+EZClientAuth gives your app three new superpowers:

 1. <b>Synchronization:</b> Synchronize authentication state between your remote auth provider, on-device cache, and the runtime of your app